 Le lien vers cette page a été envoyé avec succès aux destinataires.

-Income tax - Pension paid to ex-wife or ex-husband
+Income tax - Pension paid to spouse or former spouse

-Do you want to deduct from your income the amounts paid to your spouse or former spouse?
+Do you want to deduct from your income the amounts paid ex-spouse or to your spouse?
 It is possible, under certain conditions, for alimony, compensatory benefit and contribution to the expenses of marriage.
 The compensatory benefit may entitle you to a tax reduction.
+We'll tell you what you need to know.

 What applies to you ?